ianJStutor/ianJStutor/README.md

 ## About me

 I have deep knowledge of JavaScript and have been using it since 1996.
-I launched a business building full-stack web sites and was known as the "JavaScript guy" for other design companies that needed my computer science and software development expertise for their apps, components, libraries, widgets, games, animations, data visualizations, and custom algorithms.
+I launched a business building full-stack web sites and loaned out my JavaScript skills to other design companies that needed my computer science and software development expertise for their apps, components, libraries, games, animations, data visualizations, algorithms, and custom software.
 I've been programming since childhood (starting with a flavor of Fortran!) and working in web development as long as there's been a web to develop for.

 I have a master's degree in information technology, 4.0 GPA.